cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ## <a id='cf-commands'></a>cf Troubleshooting Commands ##

-Cloud Foundry's cf command line interface provides commands for investigating app deployment and health.
+You can investigate app deployment and health using the `cf` command line interface.

-Some of these commands may return connection credentials.
+Some `cf` commands may return connection credentials.
 Remove credentials and other sensitive information from command output before you post the output a public forum.